VincentSheehan22/UCDPA_vincentsheehan/README.md

 3073     73  Mal Davis   L   L  100  31  22  53   -5   34  0.53   20   30   11   23    0    0    0    8  125  24.8
 ```

-The player with minimum +/- of -257 is also retrieved, as being a notable value.
-Player with maximum +/- is also
+The player with minimum +/- of -257 is also retrieved, as being a notable value, along with player with maximum +/- for
-retrieved for comparison.
+comparison.

 +/- represents a player's presence on the ice at the time of goals for (+1) and goals against
 (-1).
 A positive +/- value indicates a player is present mostly for goals for, whereas a negative score indicates a